 Titanium is easy to work into coils and easy to wick.
 But it might be hard to source due to the abovementioned reasons.

 Stainless steel is a clear winner between TC-compatible wires.
 It’s easy to source, easy to use, and even works in power mode if needed.
-On top of that, its nickel content is low and while people with nickel allergies should avoid it, it is less likely to cause adverse reactions to people with moderate nickel sensitivity—but you should always play it safe.
+On top of that, its nickel content is relatively low.
+While people with nickel allergies should avoid it, it is less likely to cause adverse reactions to people with moderate nickel sensitivity—but you should always play it safe.

 If you are a temperature control vaper with nickel allergy or sensitivity, then titanium should be your wire of choice.
 But always take care to not overheat it.

 The bottom line is that your choice in vaping wire is an important variable in finding your vaping nirvana.
 In fact, it’s one of the components that has the greatest impact on your vaping experience.
-Varying the wire type and gauge allows us precise control over ramp time, current, wattage and ultimately the pleasure we derive from vaping.
-By varying the number of wraps, coil diameter, and wire type, you can create a whole new experience of performance.
+Varying the wire type and gauge allows us precise control over ramp time, current, wattage, and ultimately the pleasure we derive from vaping.
+By varying the number of wraps, coil diameter, and wire type, you can create a whole new experience.
 Once you find something that works with a particular atomizer, jot down the specifics and save the specs for future reference.